-The latest information and advice regarding the Coronavirus (COVID 19) is available on the Council website.
+The latest information and advice regarding Coronavirus (COVID 19) is available on the Rotherham Council website.

 Witherslack Group are excited to be running a series of free webinars to ensure parents, carers and professionals are still getting the support they need whilst at home.
-Click here to register for free.
+Find a webinar to register for free.

 Staying at home, games and activities

-Over the coming days and weeks BBC Bitesize will be changing to bring you daily content to support you as schools close across the UK, to help you with education and your wellbeing.
+BBC Bitesize Content to support you as schools close across the UK, to help you with education and your wellbeing.

 Wild Challenge is your chance to help wildlife, explore nature, and work towards awards by making your way through a heap of wild activities.